iden3/snarkjs/README.md

 The second parameter, in this case `12`, is the power of two of the maximum number of contraints that the ceremony can accept: in this case, the number of constraints is `2 ^ 12 = 4096`.
 The maximum value supported here is `28`, which means you can use `snarkjs` to securely generate zk-snark parameters for circuits with up to `2 ^ 28` (≈268 million) constraints.

-> Note that the creator of the ceremony is also the first contributor.

 ### 2. Contribute to the ceremony
 ```sh